 She’s navigating the pendulum of feeling sorry for me versus wanting to know whether having an only signifies a purposeful decision.
-The angst in her face isn’t surprising—I’ve encountered similar consternation with family members, friends, and strangers in new social settings.
+The angst in her face isn’t surprising.
+I’ve encountered similar consternation about raising an only child with family members, friends, and strangers in new social settings.

 In my early 30s, I questioned whether having an only reflected a selfishness or a deficiency I was too biased to admit.
 I asked the typical questions and mulled over answers about the complicated and mundane: Will I regret this decision?

 If I choose not to give her a sister or brother, will she feel lonely in life?
 Is she going to be spoiled and entitled?
 Will she learn to share with others?

 With these inquiries, I’d push myself and sink into the feeling of being a parent to and raising an only child and the long-term implications of this decision.

 When my daughter was younger, I felt like less of a mother when this question arose in random moments in different settings.

 But as I parent my pre-teen daughter now, I observe other moms managing multiple children, and I see that our similarities are more pronounced than our differences.
 We want our children to eat healthy, show interest in various subjects at school, and enjoy the wonder of a new discovery.
 We are equally concerned when our children spike a fever or face a challenge with friendships.
 These experiences serve as an epiphany: